jon-leal/jon-leal/README.md

 Hi there👋  I'm a software engineering student at Cruzeiro do Sul University, passionate about creating efficient, scalable solutions to complex problems, and I am always looking to learn more and improve my skills.

+Also I have a strong foundation in electronic engineering principles.
+I've worked as an electronic technician, developing electronic circuit boards for GNSS receivers.

 ## Skills

 - C#